 EL Education (Grades K–12)

-EL Education’s comprehensive school model builds student capacity for three Dimensions of high achievement—character, mastery of skills and content, and high-quality student work—through the application of Core Practices centered on real-world learning and teamwork.
+EL Education’s comprehensive school model builds learner capacity for three Dimensions of high achievement—character, mastery of skills and content, and high-quality learner work—through the application of Core Practices centered in real-world learning and teamwork.
+Every aspect of the model, from Learning Expeditions to student-directed learning to Crew, supports young people in directing their learning; it provides opportunities for them to track their progress, set goals, use assessments to understand their successes and failures, and more.

 Self-Directed Learning Model from The Forest School (Grades PK–12)